1 of 8

 Pots & Pans

-ARM & HAMMER™ Baking Soda can also be used as an effective cleanser for dirty pots and pans.
+Baking soda can also be used as an effective cleanser for dirty pots and pans.
 Just sprinkle baking soda on the pan and sprinkle with hot water to make a paste.
 Let the paste sit on the soiled area for an hour, then sponge clean.
 Previously stuck-on grease or food will wipe right off!

-If your primary method of cooking involves the microwave, sprinkle the interior with ARM & HAMMER™ Baking Soda and wipe clean to remove food odors there, too!
+If your primary method of cooking involves the microwave, sprinkle the interior with baking soda and wipe clean to remove food odors there, too!

 Swipe here for next slide